 2. Temporary rehome/foster arrangement

 If you only intend for your pet to be temporarily rehomed, make the arrangements clear with the foster carer and keep a record of the arrangement in writing.
-You can also record a note of second carer if your pet is on the Petlog Premium scheme – so it is not necessary for the foster carer to transfer the keepership with us.
+You can also record a note of second carer if your pet is on the Petlog Secure or Reunite – so it is not necessary for the foster carer to transfer the keepership with us.

 3. Stray cats